-Funnily enough, the story was written by Joseph Alan Johnson, a name that you may recognise as he was a member of the cast for two other cheesy entries namely: Berserker: The Nordic Curse from 1986 and also Slumber Party Massacre from 1982.
+Funnily enough, the story was written by Joseph Alan Johnson, a name that you may recognise as he was a member of the cast for two other cheesy entries, namely: Berserker: The Nordic Curse from 1986 and also Slumber Party Massacre from 1982.
 He played a small part here and was not the only one who had a bit of a history in cinema.
 He was sharing the stage (or slopes) with Debra Deliso (also from Slumber Party Massacre) and Lisa Loring who was lucky enough to get her break at a very early age.
-She played Wednesday in the original Addam’s family series and despite a few TV roles after, her career certainly stalled after such a decent start.
-1987 saw her comeback with parts in Savage Harbour and the gooey slasher, Blood Frenzy and it went on to reached its peak with this.
-She married adult star Jerry Butler the same year and her next screen offering was in porn film Layin’ Down the Law in a non-sex role (well that’s what it says).
+She played Wednesday in the original Addam’s family series and despite a few TV roles after, her career certainly stalled in the years that followed.
+1987 saw her comeback with parts in Savage Harbour and the gooey slasher, Blood Frenzy and then she hit the peak of her return with this.
+She married adult star Jerry Butler the same year and her next screen offering was in porn film Layin’ Down the Law in a non-sex role (well that’s what it says here).
 It probably wasn’t the career resurgence that she initially intended, to be fair.

 There are enough plot holes throughout the runtime to soak up the rivers from the recent Thailand floods.
-We get a small touch of the supernatural when a recently murdered character calls up to say that he’s ‘…with Jeff now’ but it never really goes anywhere.
-It’s also amusing that during the five years that’s supposed to have passed since the opening, none of the charter’s appearances have changed and they don’t seem to have aged at all.
-The first victim’s car conveniently breaks down where the killer has a snowplough parked so that he can rearrange his body parts and these guys must all be stone deaf, because they never hear the dying screams of their buddies as they’re massacred only a few yards away.
+We get a small touch of the supernatural when a character that was just murdered calls up to say that he’s ‘…with Jeff now’ but it never really goes anywhere.
+It’s also amusing that during the five years that’s supposed to have passed since the opening, they don’t seem to have aged at all.
+The first victim’s car conveniently breaks down where the killer has a snowplough parked so that he can rearrange his body parts and these guys must all be stone deaf, because they never hear the dying screams of their buddies as they’re mutilated only a few yards away.

 Aside from suffering from hearing difficulties, Trina is also particularly dumb.
 She wakes up to find her husband lying in the kitchen with a knife sticking out of his chest and after the obligatory fumble for the keys to a car that won’t start, she eventually decides to use the telephone.
 Instead of ringing the local law enforcement or a paramedic for her partner who is by now probably bleeding to death, she calls Alex the resort manager whom they shared dinner with the night before.
 Sometime later when the killer is finally unmasked after a pretty pacey showdown, his motives are thinner than Lisa Loring’s ‘comeback’ career.
 And just as baffling!

 It’s not all campiness though and Kwitny does manage at least one jolt.
 There’s an ok-ish chase sequence towards the climax too, which adds some suspense.
-The best thing about it is the excellent score, which was obviously ripped off from a certain Harry Manfredini, but is brilliant all the same.
-It’s a shame that they didn’t make any use of the potentially intriguing set locations.
-You’d think that they could have staged a few remarkable set pieces and made good use of the snow coated mountains.
-Instead they decided just to kill off everyone in and around the cabin.
-With that said, the murder scenes are fairly unique and I’m sure that the use of indoor sites had more to do with budget than a lack of creativity.
+Dan Milner’s excellent score, which was obviously ripped off from a certain Harry Manfredini, helps to build the tension and probably was better than this picture deserved.
+It’s a shame that the production crew didn’t make use of the local set locations that were brimming with potential.
+You’d think that they could have staged a few remarkable set pieces and made good use of the snow coated mountains, but instead they decided to kill off everyone in and around the cabin.
+With that said, the murder scenes are fairly unique and I’m sure that the reason that they filmed everything indoors was because of budget and not a lack of creativity.